AmineDjeghri/awesome-os-setup/README.md

  - run `wget https://repo.anaconda.com/miniconda/Miniconda3-py39_22.11.1-1-Linux-x86_64.sh`
  - run `chmod +x Miniconda3-py39_22.11.1-1-Linux-x86_64.sh`
  - run `bash Miniconda3-py39_22.11.1-1-Linux-x86_64.sh`
+ - run `conda init`
+ - close and reopen ubuntu terminal, you should see `(base)` at the left of the any command.
+ - run `conda env list` to check the installed environements and their path.
+ -
 #### configure WSL terminal :
  - To open Ubuntu terminal from current location : go to windows terminal ->  parameters -> profiles -> ubuntu -> command line (under name) and change it to `ubuntu run`
  - Use ubuntu as default terminal in pycharm: tools>terminal  and put in shell path: `ubuntu run`
- - You can use this command to convert a windows path to wsl path : `wslpath  'C:\Users\AmineDjeghri\Desktop\git\quarterback-tabular'`
+ - You can use `wslpath` command to convert a windows path to wsl path : `wslpath  'C:\Users\AmineDjeghri\Desktop\git\quarterback-tabular'`
  - copy your ssh key from windows to linux and use on the ssh file of linux : `chmod 600 your_ssh_file`

 ### 3.2.1.Conding using Windows (2nd choice) (Skip this if you are using WSL)